Help us by sharing your experience of leaving hospital during the Covid-19 pandemic

 Making a difference

-A number of the changes brought in to respond to the increasing numbers of coronavirus patients have been in line with recommendations we’ve made.
+A number of the changes brought in to respond to the increasing numbers of Covid-19 patients have been in line with recommendations we’ve made.

 Guidance from the Department of Health and Social Care (DHSC) instructed hospitals to provide dedicated staff support, to manage people’s transport home and to work with the voluntary sector to ensure people’s immediate practical needs – simple things like having food in the fridge and hot running water – are met.